Which three components make up a nucleotide? | Channels for Pearson+

 1

-Step 2: Analyze the options provided in the question.
-Compare each option to the known structure of a nucleotide to identify which components match the correct structure.
+Step 2: Identify the role of each component.
+The phosphate group contributes to the backbone of the nucleotide chain, the five-carbon sugar (either ribose in RNA or deoxyribose in DNA) provides structural support, and the nitrogenous base (adenine, thymine, cytosine, guanine, or uracil) carries genetic information.

 Step 3: Eliminate incorrect options.
-For example, a fatty acid and glycerol molecule are components of lipids, not nucleotides.
-Similarly, an amino acid is a building block of proteins, not nucleotides.
+For example, fatty acids, carboxyl groups, and glycerol molecules are not part of nucleotide structure; they are associated with lipids and other biomolecules.

-Step 4: Confirm the correct answer.
-The correct combination of components for a nucleotide is a phosphate group, a five-carbon sugar, and a nitrogenous base.
+Step 4: Match the correct components to the nucleotide structure.
+The correct combination is a phosphate group, a five-carbon sugar, and a nitrogenous base.

-Step 5: Review the importance of each component.
-The phosphate group provides a negative charge, the five-carbon sugar (either ribose or deoxyribose) forms the backbone, and the nitrogenous base (adenine, thymine, cytosine, guanine, or uracil) carries genetic information.
+Step 5: Confirm the answer by reviewing the molecular structure of nucleotides in DNA and RNA to ensure the components align with the correct biological function.

 Related Videos